 Welcome to the fraternity and sorority community at the University of Virginia!

 For over 160 years, our fraternities and sororities have offered a values-based experience that focuses on scholarship, leadership, service, and brother/sisterhood.
-Since the establishment of our first chapter in 1852, the fraternal community has grown to support 61 chapters which are governed by four distinct councils.
-Currently, membership in our fraternity and sorority chapters encompasses nearly 30% of UVA’s undergraduate population (over 4,000 students!).
+Since the establishment of our first chapter in 1852, the fraternal community has grown to support 63 chapters which are governed by four distinct councils.
+Currently, membership in our fraternity and sorority chapters encompasses 35% of UVA’s undergraduate population (over 4,600 students!).

 Fraternity and sorority members enjoy not only the brotherhood and sisterhood inherent to membership in these organizations, but also a heightened focus on and increased opportunities for leadership and personal development, scholarship, and philanthropic service.
-In fact, during the Fall 2011-Spring 2012 academic year, fraternity and sororities reported the following:
+In fact, during the Fall 2015-Spring 2016 academic year, fraternity and sororities reported the following:

 - Completing over 84,000 hours of community service;

 - Raising over 376,000 dollars for charitable and philanthropic causes;

 - Achieving an all fraternity/sorority GPA of 3.260.

 Each fraternity and sorority is also committed to cultivating its members beyond the classroom through leadership and personal development opportunities.
 Each chapter is student-run, and overseen by a governing council.
 Fraternity and sorority chapters at the University manage their own finances, properties, events, internal affairs, and communication with the University and greater Charlottesville community.